A mix of historic and newer neighbourhoods, Cloverdale is where the past and future meet.

 Introducing Clayton Community Centre

-Coming in summer 2020, the Clayton Community Centre will be a central community hub that integrates arts, recreation and a library.
+Coming in 2021, the Clayton Community Centre will be a central community hub that integrates arts, recreation and a library.

 The new facility will be located at 7155 187A Street.